 BEVERLY HILLS CHIHUAHUA

 When Babe (1995) first came out, it offered the novelty of a live-action talking animals using CGI and animatronics and the results were incredibly endearing.
 However, as the CGI and animatronics improved, the genre was taken over by films filled with animals constantly making smartass one-liners and pop-culture references.
-See the likes of Dr Dolittle (1998) and sequels, Racing Stripes (2005), Alvin and the Chipmunks (2007), Underdog (2007), G-Force (2009), Furry Vengeance (2010), Yogi Bear (2010), Hop (2011) and Zookeeper (2011).
+See the likes of Dr Dolittle (1998) and sequels, Racing Stripes (2005), Alvin and the Chipmunks (2007), Underdog (2007), G-Force (2009), Furry Vengeance (2010), Yogi Bear (2010), Hop (2011), Zookeeper (2011) and Peter Rabbit (2018).
 Beverly Hills Chihuahua follows all the patterns of the genre animals coming out with lines like Talk to the paw, I love the smell of dirt in the morning, I was born to shop, not fight, Dont look now, Hannah Montana three oclock.
 As with most of these, there is no sense of charm, only of a film playing hip and sarcastic, constantly pandering to audience familiarity.

 The plot connecting everything together is fairly much a riff on Disneys Lady and the Tramp (1955) and its story arc of a pampered upper-class female dog falling into life on the street as she is chaperoned by streetwise male dog and coming to eventually enjoy life there.
 Although one suspects what was the inspiring factor behind Beverly Hills Chihuahua was the idea of taking the reality tv show The Simple Life (2003-7) where spoilt rich girls Paris Hilton and Nicole Richie get their hands dirty in working class America, moving it to Mexico and letting Pariss dog become the central character.
 The basics are padded with random subplots that often seem there to drive dramatic situations more than anything like Chloe being thrown into a dog fighting arena, followed by the owner suddenly deciding that he needs to find her and pursuing her at all costs across the country.
 There are randomly tacked-on scenes diverting away to visit chihuahuas that live in a Mexican temple although, one never figures out what that added to the plot and a subplot about an iguana and rat conman team.